 Yes.
-When acupuncture is performed with disposable needles under clean, sterile conditions, and by a qualified practitioner, it is highly unusual to have any complications.
+When acupuncture is done with disposable needles under clean, sterile conditions, and by a qualified practitioner, complications are very unlikely.

 Yes.
-There are approximately 28,000 licensed acupuncturists in the U.S. In addition, the World Health Organization currently recognizes about 30 medical problems, ranging from allergies to pain, which can be helped by acupuncture treatment.
-Lastly, the FDA regulates acupuncture needles as medical devices.
+There are about 28,000 licensed acupuncturists in the U.S. Also, the World Health Organization recognizes about 30 medical problems, ranging from allergies to pain, that can be helped by acupuncture treatment.
+The FDA also sees acupuncture needles as medical devices.

 Will My Health Insurance Policy Cover It?

 Some insurance companies will pay for this treatment.
 So check with your plan.

 How Often Should I Get Acupuncture?